-We will contact you by the number you've given us when you booked so make sure you're available on the day to take our call.
+We will contact you by the number and email address you've given us when you booked so make sure you're available on the day to take our call.

-We will also update the front page of our website, Facebook page and also notify people via Twitter to let you know if an event is cancelled.
+We will also update our Facebook page and also notify people via Twitter to let you know if an event is cancelled.